LotusEat3r/Project/Readme.md

 ## Description

-A dataset sourced from the CDC website containing information on deaths from pneumonia and influenza in the United States for the years 2009-2019.
+A dataset sourced from the CDC website containing information on deaths from pneumonia and influenza in the United States for the years 2009-2019 with an initial exploratory data analysis.

 ## Goal